nicnhus22/NicHub/README.md

 NicHub
 ======

 Pure HTML/CSS home page layout I made to practise.
-I am using Jquery.Waypoint to load components at different moments and that is the only library I used, all the rest was made from sratch.
+I am using Jquery.Waypoint to load components at different moments and that is the only library I used, all the rest was made from scratch.

-Here are some screen shots (though you are missing the animations)
+Here are some screenshots (though you are missing the animations)

 <h3>Home Page Banner</h3>
 =====